vinaya-class/vinaya-class.github.io/src/16-arguments-3.md

 ## Pc 81, Complaining about favouritism

-No bhikkhu may take individual ownership of *garubhaṇḍa* articles (land, dwelling, furniture, expensive tools, etc.)
+The community is not allowed to transfer the ownership of *garubhaṇḍa* articles (land, dwelling, furniture, expensive tools, etc.) to individual bhikkhus.

 Light or inexpensive (*lahubhaṇḍa*) articles may be given to an individual with the proper procedure.